mochman/node-red-contrib-light-transition/README.md

 - The "Complete" switch node only passes a message when the `msg.payload` = `complete`.
 This ensures that the second node won't get started when a stop command is sent to the first node since the nodes will send a `stopped` message when forced to stop.

-- The second transition node changes the mireds from 525(warm) to 160 (cool) / brightness 1 to 100%.
+- The second transition node changes the mireds from 525 (warm) to 160 (cool).
+The Brightness changes from 100 to 0% with an exponential transision.

 ![](./images/node_settings2.png)